CNN TV

 Trick question.

-John from Chicago July 22nd, 2008 5:24 pm ET
+July 22, 2008 at 5:24 pm |

 The republican party is a dying party.
 It’s an embarrassment to call yourself a republica nowdays.
 George W Bush killed the party.
 He had his 6 years with a republican congress and wrecked the country.
 I have never seen it this bad.